open-atmos/PySDM/paper/paper.md

   @Shima_et_al_2020, and the time-dependent approach of @Alpert_and_Knopf_2016.
 For the time-dependent model, the water Activity Based Immersion Freezing Model (ABIFM) of @Knopf_and_Alpert_2013 is used.
-Immersion freezing is implemented as a stochastic process, through sampling of either freezing temperature as a particle attribute (singular model), or through a Monte Carlo approach using probability of freezing at each time step (time-dependent).
 The dynamic is introduced by specifying whether a singular model is used, and additional particle attributes must be initialised accordingly.
 ```python